dwightjack/vue-types/docs/advanced/extending-vue-types.md

 ```

 ::: tip
-The difference between `toType` and `toValidableType` is that the latter creates validators that support the `.validate()` method to setup custom validator functions.
+The difference between `toType` and `toValidableType` is that the latter creates validators that support the `.validate()` method to setup custom validation functions.
 :::

 ### Inheriting from existing validators